jasper-zanjani/notes/win/azure.md

-block blob                              | blob type optimized for efficient uploads and downloads for video, image, and other general-purpose storage | [az-103.md](../sources/az-103.md): 130 container                               | subdivision of a storage account, in which blobs are stored; similar in concept to a hard drive in that they provide a storage space in which blobs can be organized in a directory structure | [az-103.md](../sources/az-103.md): 129 bring your own key (BYOK)               | act of importing keys to Azure Key Vault Hardware Security Modules (HSM)         | one of the ways keys in __Azure Key Vault__ can be protected key rolling                             | regenerate one access key by switching applications to a second one before regenerating the first | [az-103.md](../sources/az-103.md): 114 logs                                    | numerical data or text
+block blob                              | blob type optimized for efficient uploads and downloads for video, image, and other general-purpose storage | [az-103.md](../sources/az-103.md): 130 container                               | subdivision of a storage account, in which blobs are stored; similar in concept to a hard drive in that they provide a storage space in which blobs can be organized in a directory structure | [az-103.md](../sources/az-103.md): 129 bring your own key (BYOK)               | act of importing keys to Azure Key Vault endpoint                                | file servers and paths within the file server you want the sync group to sync with each other | [AZ-103](../sources/az-103.md):
+Hardware Security Modules (HSM)         | one of the ways keys in __Azure Key Vault__ can be protected key rolling                             | regenerate one access key by switching applications to a second one before regenerating the first | [az-103.md](../sources/az-103.md): 114 logs                                    | numerical data or text